ANNUAL ALLIANCE REPORT

 Jose P. Garza, Executive Director, Workers Defense Project

 - Outreach and Communication: OSHA participated in monthly WDP in-take nights to provide Hispanic workers the opportunity to ask questions and file complaints with OSHA.
 WDP conducts intake nights to allow workers to make complaints about workplace safety issues and nonpayment of wages complaints.
-As a result of the intake nights, OSHA has received 16 worker complaints that were taken in person at intake nights, and fielded numerous safety and health questions from workers and WDP staff and volunteers.
-OSHA also responded to 20 referrals of unsafe conditions from WDP staff transmitted by email.
+As a result of the intake nights, OSHA has received 18 worker complaints that were taken in person at intake nights, and fielded numerous safety and health questions from workers and WDP staff and volunteers.
+OSHA also responded to 16 referrals of unsafe conditions from WDP staff transmitted by email.
+OSHA also took three whistleblower complaints.

 - Promoting the National Dialogue on Safety and Health: OSHA and WDP have worked to promote knowledge about worker rights in Central Texas through a wide range of events targeted to reach immigrant Spanish speaking workers.
 WDP has made twenty referrals on unsafe worksite conditions, most of which resulted in OSHA inspections that have protected workers from fall hazards in construction, amputations, and eye injuries due to PPE.
 These referrals were a direct result of the closer working relationship between OSHA and WDP.